-SOWK 416 - RIGHT HAND RESILIENCE: TRAUMA AND COPING SKILLS
+SOWK 416 RIGHT HAND RESILIENCE: TRAUMA AND COPING SKILLS - 3 semester hours

 Students are introduced to a variety of traumas within the service member and veteran community.
 Students analyzes how the traumatic experiences are impactful with the service members, veterans and their families.
 Students commence to assist with learned resources and techniques of this population.